maxjour/pokemon-battle-simulator/README.md

   teamA/teamB, custom team names) — both genuinely separate from the core requirement, skipped to keep the core simulation solid within the time budget.
+- GitHub Actions: first time using it — previously worked with Jenkins and Atlassian tooling.
+The default workflow included an e2e job, but this project has no e2e tests, so that step was removed.
+Pipeline currently runs unit tests only.